waveform80/pisense/docs/demos.rst

 Simple Demos
 ============

+.. currentmodule:: pisense

 To get us warmed up before we attempt some complete applications, here's some simple demos that use the functionality of the Sense HAT.
+Along with some demos there's a small exercise, which you might like to try if you want to hone your skills with the library.

 Rainbow Scroller